 Looking for income tax debt relief services as a spouse of a delinquent taxpayer?
 Many married taxpayers choose to file a joint income tax return due to the benefits this particular filing status allows.
 However, when you file jointly, both taxpayers are severally liable for the tax, and any interest or penalties that result from the joint return, even if the couple later divorces.
 That means you can be held responsible for all the tax due, even if your spouse earned the reported income or improperly claimed credits and deductions.

 We can help you prove that you are an innocent spouse as defined by the Internal Revenue code, exempting you from the taxes cause by another person.
 We can help you present the evidence and relieve you of unfair tax obligations due to a spouse’s failure to pay their income tax.
-Our certified tax resolution specialists can provide you with both federal and state tax relief help.
+Our experienced tax resolution specialists can provide you with both federal and state tax relief help.

 If you owe back taxes and have ignored IRS notices, they may enforce wage garnishment.
 This is an order from the IRS sent to your employer, directing your employer to withhold a specified amount of money from your paycheck.
 This money is then sent directly to the IRS.
 This garnishment will continue until you make other arrangements to pay your unpaid taxes, you pay off your back taxes, or the IRS releases the levy.